 We're giving back to the dance community by giving selected dancers a dancehall track to use copyright free on Youtube.
 This means you can make a video, upload it to YouTube, monetise it and keep the ad revenue for yourself.

 The song is a new dancehall track called 'Rasta Bwoy' by Monkey Marc featuring Jamaican artist Fyah Roiall (pronounced Royal).
-The track will be released on Glastonbury Festival's new label, Uncommon Records, in late April.
+The track will be released on Uncommon Records (part of The Common, Glastonbury Festival's favourite late night area).
 The video above is of an instrumental demo.
 Contact us to hear the full song.

 If you're interested, this is the deal: